TulasiThotakura/Scrutinization-of-Mammogram-Images-using-Deep-Learning/README.md

 When validated on a well-known globally available dataset, the suggested technique yields good results.
 Pre-trained models are also helpful in medical image analysis, as they execute exactly with a low loss function.

+The Breast Ultrasound Images Dataset was gathered by Dr. Aly Fahmy and his group.
+To download the original BUSI dataset. click here